ShannonPosey/90-day-aws-journey/Day-04-Introduction-to-S3/Day-04-Introduction-to-S3.md

 **To-Do:**
 - [ ] Create an IAM roles for EC2
 - [ ] Understand how applications authenticate to AWS services
-- [ ] Undersand why IAM roles are better than access keys for EC2
+- [ ] Understand why IAM roles are better than access keys for EC2

 **Questions to Answer:**
 - When should S3 not be used?
-- How does S3 fit into production cloud architecture
+- How does S3 fit into production cloud architecture?

 ---